 Diocletian Jovian Maximian Herculeus Caesares Augusti for having everywhere abolished the superstition of Christ for having extended the worship of the gods

 iii.
 Diocletian is dead and gone, a footnote on the pages of history.
 The fame and glory of Jesus Christ is spread over all the earth.
-The LORD shall hold them in derision.
+The Lord shall hold them in derision.

 i.
 This shows the great mercy of God.
-He has every reason and every right to simply act against defiant man.
+He has every reason and every right to simply act against defiant men.
 Love and mercy compel God to speak a word of warning before He acts.